 We would still advice you to always read the terms and conditions of the website supplying the image.
 Make sure you use freely licensed images and comply with the individual image’s licence terms for attribution and usage.

-Our experienced lawyers can offer you advice in all types of disputes.
 Copyright infringement can be a serious criminal matter so please contact us if you require legal advice.